Aquarium fish diseases

 Brief Description

-This article does focus on the most common diseases of aquatic fish.
-You're welcome to share your experiences or ideas on fighting fish diseases at the bottom of this page.
+This article highlights the most common diseases affecting aquarium fish.
+We invite you to share your experiences and tips on treating fish diseases in the comments section below.

 Preventing disease